-DDH is a condition more frequent in a breech or transverse presentation in utero; consequently a shallow hip socket for the femoral head is formed.
-This allows the hip to subluxate or dislocate, firstly in the newborn but continuing into adult life.
+Developmental Hip Dysplasia is a condition more frequent in a breech or transverse presentation in utero; consequently a shallow socket for the femoral head is formed.
+This allows the head to subluxate or dislocate, firstly in the newborn but continuing into adult life.

 The key tests performed by your chiropractor are the Ortholani, Galeazzi and Barlow manoeuvres.
 You may yourself notice abnormal skin folds in the groin and that resounding thunk, rather than a click, in the hip when you change your baby's diaper.